Retirement Planning in Singapore: A Starter Guide for Confused Millennials and Gen Zs

 Singapore retirement age Implications

-55 years old You can start withdrawing $$$ from CPF Retirement Account
+55 years old You can start withdrawing money from your CPF Retirement Account.

 65 years old You can start getting monthly payouts if you meet the CPF Retirement Sum